 Languages: English, Spanish

-In just over four years, Wilkinson Walsh has established itself as the preeminent trial boutique in DC.
-The firm has tried over a dozen cases to verdict across the country, winning the vast majority of them.
-In a three-month span in 2019, Wilkinson Walsh tried three high-stakes, high-pressure trials in different subject areas, in which different partners served as lead trial counsel and eight partners in total had stand-up roles.
-These results would be astonishing for Wilkinson Walsh’s Big Law competitors.
-But they are even more impressive for a 40-lawyer boutique.
+In just over five years, Wilkinson Stekloff has established itself as the leading trial litigation boutique in the country.
+The firm has tried seventeen cases to verdict, winning the vast majority of them.
+In a three-month span in 2019, WS tried three high-stakes, high-pressure trials in different subject areas, in which different partners served as lead trial counsel and eight partners in total had stand-up roles.
+This year, we are serving as lead counsel in a variety of high-profile antitrust and class action matters.
+This broad-ranging array of big-ticket representations would be extraordinary for WS’s Big Law competitors.
+But it is even more impressive for a 35-lawyer boutique.